MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -ReferenceName
-Every field has a qualified reference name in addition to its short name.
-If this field is not provided it will be set to "Custom.Shortname"
+Every field has a qualified reference name, in addition to its short name.
+If this field is not provided the reference name will be set to "Custom.Shortname"

 ```yaml
 Type: String